Cohabitation Investigation Services for Lawyers in Connecticut

+Cohabitation investigators are needed on a fairly regular basis.
 In the United States, divorces occur about every 16 seconds.
 About 41% of first marriages end in divorce, and that statistic climbs with second and third marriages.
 These days, there is less of a stigma surrounding divorce and separation, largely due to the increased awareness and resources for domestic abuse victims.
-Further, since the women’s rights movement in the country, women have much more independence, financial stability, and ability to leave unhealthy relationships.
+Further, since the women’s rights movement in the country, women have much more independence, financial stability, and the ability to leave unhealthy relationships.
 These two factors are among many more that have led our country toward a more liberal and less stigmatized view on divorce and separation.
+When alimony matters get complicated, one former spouse may wish to prove that the other is living with another individual, effectively terminating an alimony agreement.
+If your client needs to conduct a cohabitation investigation, you can trust Advanced Investigations to help you confirm any suspicions.
+Contact our office today to discuss your situation.

 If an individual can prove that an ex-spouse has begun living or even dating someone that has his or her own residence, this could be mitigating factors to reduce or eliminate the alimony that he or she is receiving.
 It is often a misconception that someone can receive full alimony and start seeing someone who has their own residence.
 This is where cohabitation investigation comes into play.
 For attorneys who have divorce cases or individuals who are paying alimony to ex-spouses, there may be something you can do to help your situation.